best-time-to-visit-bhutan

 If you don’t mind a bit of rain, summer could still be the best time to visit Bhutan for you.
 This is when the country gets the most rain, especially in southern regions.
 The hills turn green, and everything looks fresh and vibrant.

 The Bhutan weather during summer is warm and humid.
-Bhutan temperature during this time ranges from 17°C to 27°C. Hiking in Bhutan can be difficult, but it’s a peaceful time with fewer tourists.
-If you’re looking to relax, meditate, and enjoy the scenery, this could be the right season.
+Bhutan's temperature during this time ranges from 17°C to 27°C. Hiking in Bhutan can be difficult, but it’s a peaceful time with fewer tourists.
+If you’re looking to relax, meditate, and enjoy the scenery, this could be the right season to visit Bhutan.

 Even though it rains often, some cultural festivals like the Haa Summer Festival still happen.
 It’s a time when fewer people travel, so you might get better deals on hotels and flights.
-It can be a good option for those planning a quiet trip and wondering when to visit Bhutan on a budget.
+It can be a good option for those planning a quiet trip and wondering about the best month to visit Bhutan on a budget.

 • Why visit: Green landscapes, fewer tourists, off-season deals.